chrisgarcia001/Symbolics/README.md

 and symbolic manipulation systems.
 It is based on algebraic term rewriting, which entails the step-by-step transformation of one expression into another through a set of 2-sided rewriting rules.
 Each rule has a left and right hand side.
-When the expression matches the left side of a rule, it is replaced by the right.
+When an expression matches the left side of a rule, it is replaced by the right.
 The process of rewriting continues until the current expression reaches a terminal condition, specified by a user-defined function.
 A symbolic manipulation system or theorem prover simply entails writing a set of rules, together with a termination